Phonological awareness, phonemic awareness vs phonics

 Its FAIR

-This is sound manipulation and its a PHONEMIC awareness skill
+This is sound manipulation and it’s a PHONEMIC awareness skill

 VS